loveencounterflow/coffee-script/README.md

 conservative with features (which is understandable when your aim is to build the fastest *and* the most compatible JavaScript engine).

+## A Quick Example

+This is, in a nutshell, what CoffyScript gives you:

+    # examples/generators.coffy

+    log = console.log

+    walk_fibonacci = ->*
+      a = 1
+      b = 1
+      loop
+        c = a + b
+        yield c
+        a = b
+        b = c

+    g = walk_fibonacci()
+    log g.next()
+    log g.next()
+    log g.next()
+    log g.next()
+    log g.next()
+    log g.next()
+    log g.next()

+Now let's run it:

+    [object Generator]
+    { value: 2, done: false }
+    { value: 3, done: false }
+    { value: 5, done: false }
+    { value: 8, done: false }
+    { value: 13, done: false }
+    { value: 21, done: false }
+    { value: 34, done: false }

+A normal function will return whatever expression occurs behind the last `return` statement encountered when executing the function.
+Generator functions are different—they always return a generator.

+Now generators have a method `next`, which, when called, executes the body of the generator function until a `yield` statement is encountered; whatever the value of the expression behind the `yield` statement is (in our case `c = a + b`) becomes the return value of the `g.next()` call.

+Code execution in the generator function is then suspended (not *terminated*, as would be the case in a normal function), preserving the state of the function's scope.
+If you're still with me: Yes, that's a lot like asynchronous code, and it's also a lot like closures.

+But–why the lucky stiff would you ever want this?
+Why not build a list of those Fibo numbo-jumbos and return that?

+'Courseyoucoulddothat.
+But.
+What if there are infinitely many of those numbers (and there are)?
+What if each one of them is rather costly to compute (here it's simple)?
+What if you're not sure just yet how many results you will need?

 ## Implementation Status

 **Note: You will need NodeJS version ≥ 0.11.2 to use `yield`.
 The `bin/coffy` executable sets the V8